thriveweb/deking-new/content/services/single-service.md

       functional, and provides real value to your property.
     podImage: /images/uploads/21.jpg
     podsTitle: What style of Deck do you need?

-bannerTitle: Easter Special Free Egg Chair
-bannerDescription: Purchase a Deck and/or Patio Roof this Easter and receive a Free Egg Chair.
+bannerTitle: Brisbane Home Show offer
+bannerDescription: |-
+  $500 cashback on all Stratco Patio roofs.
+(Min size 24m2) See us at the Home Show for other deals
-bannerImage: /images/uploads/egg-chair-promo.jpg
+bannerImage: >-
+  /images/uploads/deking-patio-roofing-options-how-to-choose-the-right-patio-roof-and-why-they’re-always-a-good-option.jpg
 bannerButton:
   label: Contact Us
   link: contact